theatlasroom/tidbits/libraries-frameworks/aframe.md

   - `materialvideoended` - for video textures when the video has reached its not (might not work for loop)
   - `standard material` - the default material, uses THREE.MeshStandardMaterial and has properties like `color`, `height`, `fog`, `metalness`, `repeat`, `roughness`, `width`, `src` (can be a url or selector for an img/video)

+## System
+Provides global scope, services and management to classes of components, provides public apis for classes to components.
+Can be accessed through the scene element and can help components interface with the global scene ie - the camera system manages all entities with the camera component, controlling which is the active camerai
+- Register a system similar to a component using `AFRAME.registerSystem('name', {})`
+- contains a `schema` and `data` (data provided by the schema available across handlers and methods) property
+- systems are accessed through the scene `document.querySelector('scene').systems[systemName]`

+## Scene
+The global root object, all entities are enclosed within the scene The scene inherits from the Entity class, including the ability to attach components and the behavior to wait for all of its child nodes (assets, entities) to load before rendering
+- setup canvas, renderer and render loop
+- sets up default camera and lights
+- set up webvr-polyfill, VREffect
+- Add UI to Enter VR that calls WebVR API

+Properties
+- `behaviors` - Array fo components with tick methods that will be run on every frame
+- `camera` - active Three.js camera
+- `canvas` - reference to the canvas elem
+- `isMoble` - in a mobile env or not
+- `renderer` - active THREE.WebGLRenderer
+- `renderStarted` - has it started rendering
+- `effect` - Renderer for VR created by passing active renderer into THREE.VREffect
+- `systems` - instantiated systems
+- `time` - global uptime of the scene in seconds
+- `loaded` - event fired when all nodes have loaded

+## Animations
+defined by attaching an `<a-animation>` element as a child of an entity to animate it, roughly based on the [web animations specs](https://www.w3.org/TR/web-animations/)

+Properties
+- `attribute` - the component to be animated, ie rotation, light.intensity
+- `begin` - name of the event to wait on before beginning animation
+- `delay` - delay or event name to wait on before starting the animation
+- `direction` - Direction of the animation
+- `dur` - duration of the animation
+- `easing` - easing function for the animation
+- `end` - event name to wait on before stopping animation
+- `fill` - determines effect of animation when not actively in play
+- `from` - starting value
+- `repeat` - number of times to repeat
+- `to` - end value

 ## General
 * `registerShader` - register a custom shader
   - takes a schema property, that defines uniforms and attributes the shader will use